 Keep your cat indoors

 There is a compromise which many cat owners are embracing and that is to provide your cat with an outdoor cat enclosure.
-This permits your cat to enjoy the outdoors but keeps it safe.
+This permits your cat to enjoy the outdoors in a safe and controlled environment.

 Cat-proof your home

 Even keeping your cat indoors comes with some dangers, but these are able to be addressed by the diligent pet owner.
 There are many plants which are toxic to cats, even if just a minute amount is ingested, so it is always good to familiarise yourself with plants which are dangerous to cats.
 Also be careful with cut flowers, many of which are toxic.

 Other common dangers include household cleaners, hot stoves, toilets, washing machines and tumble dryers, string/ribbon etc., electrical cords, medicines and more.

 Vaccinate your cat

 Ensuring your cat is vaccinated will help reduce his chances of picking up several infectious diseases.
 Your veterinarian can advise you on a vaccination schedule for your cat’s individual risks.

 Parasites can have a serious impact on your cat’s health so it is important to ensure your cat remains parasite free.
 Common cat parasites include worms (several species, fleas, ticks and mites).